foru17/Raycast-Sink/README.md

 - A deployed Sink instance (follow the [Sink deployment instructions](https://github.com/ccbikai/sink#%EF%B8%8F-deployment))
 - Sink API credentials (obtain these from your Sink instance)

-## Installation

-1. Open Raycast and navigate to the Store
-2. Search for "Sink" and install the extension
-3. Follow the prompts to configure your Sink API credentials

 ## Configuration

 After installation, you'll need to set up the extension with your Sink instance details: